Duarte-Figueiredo/warehouse/README.md

 # warehouse

+## How to run

+docker run ghcr.io/duarte-figueiredo/warehouse:latest

+## How to run locally
 run docker to build the image
-docker build . -t warehouse_app
+1. docker build . -t warehouse_app

-after
-docker-compose up
+2. docker-compose up

-TODO duarte
-1. setup swagger
-2. deploy service